 The time is ripe for creating things like buyer’s guides and planning out where and when you’ll announce discounts and what products (or range of products) they’ll apply to.
+Here is a great list of 10 promotion ideas for eCommerce for Black Friday.
 Many potential customers are thinking ahead and planning out their holiday shopping in October — as a business, you should do the same.
 Make sure you look well in Google Shopping to catch early researchers.

 4. Set Up Clear Goals For Black Friday Cyber Monday